rainwoodman/website/pages/index.rst

 and philips screwdrivers: ViM doesn't help much on this issue.

 My professional work spans three fields:

-Cosmology,
+- Cosmology,

-extreme-scale super-computing applications, and tools for scientific data science.
-Please refer to my `CV <https://www.overleaf.com/read/vwdhfqsbqtbq>`_.
+- extreme-scale super-computing applications, and

+- tools for scientific data science.

+Please refer to my `CV <https://www.overleaf.com/read/vwdhfqsbqtbq>`_; or `the list of publications <http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?library&libname=Papers&libid=5516e5bffc>`_.

 I was part of several largest cosmological simulations.
 These simulations required some of the largest super-computers today(or then), running at their full capability